Dav-sa/mediflash-client/README.md

 ## Shadcn UI components

-## Ethers and Alchemy for the blockchain part
+## Ethers and Alchemy SDK for the blockchain interaction

 ## React-query for data-fetching